Drew Mitchell

-Drew Alan Mitchell (born 26 March 1984) is a former Australian rugby union professional player.
+Drew Allan Mitchell (born 26 March 1984) is an Australian former professional rugby union player.
 He played on the wing or as fullback.
-Up to the 2006 season he played for the Queensland Reds.
-He played for the Western Force for the 2007–09 Super 14 seasons.
+Up to the 2006 season he played for the Queensland Reds in the Super 12.
+He played for the Western Force for the 2007–2009 Super 14 seasons.
 From 2010 to 2013 he played for the New South Wales Waratahs.
-Since 2013 he has played for RC Toulon.
-He made his debut for Australia in 2005 and is Australia's highest try scorer in World Cup history.
+And between 2013 and 2017 he played for Toulon in the French Top 14 competition.
+He made his Test debut for Australia in 2005, making 71 caps by his retirement.
+He is Australia's highest try-scorer in Rugby World Cup history.

 Early life

+Mitchell was born Liverpool, New South Wales, Australia in 1984.

 Mitchell was educated at Strathpine West State School and St Patrick's College, Shorncliffe and played his junior rugby for the Pine Rivers Pumas Rugby Union club, going on to play rugby for University of Queensland Rugby Club.
 Mitchell went on to captain the Queensland Academy of Sport U-19 team as well as going on to be an Australian Schoolboy and Sevens international.